mudzereli/metaf/README.md

 # Porkchop's Asheron's Call Metas

 This is a compilation of Metas for Asheron's Call.
-Most of these are written by me.

-*A few of them are written by others with modifications by me (noted in the documentation below).*
+*All Metas here are written by me unless otherwise noted in the documentation below.*

 Compiled Metas (.met) are in the `compiled` folder.